divya2206/divya2206.github.io/index.md

   overlay_image: /assets/Image_water.jpg
   overlay_color: "#000" #overlay_filter: "0.5"
 ---

+## Hi there!
+My name is Divya Ramesh

 I am a Post-Doctoral Fellow in the [Department of Organismic and Evolutionary Biology](https://www.oeb.harvard.edu/) at [Harvard University](https://www.harvard.edu/).
 I am a member of [Lauder Lab](https://sites.harvard.edu/glauder/) which is led by Prof. [George V. Lauder](https://www.oeb.harvard.edu/people/george-v-lauder).

 My research focuses on understanding animal locomotion and bio-inspired robotics.
 My current work is in studying fish locomotion and fish robotics.
 I have experience in systematic study of animal and robot locomotion, developing tools and methods, building robots and sensors, and reinforcement learning techniques.